 It’s our aim to make the whole assessment procedure and positive experience for all pupils and we hope that they enjoy their time with us.

 Entry into Year 7 (Internal)

-Since September 2015 pupils from The Portsmouth Grammar Junior School have been offered places at the Senior School based on continuous assessment (their progress and attainment over their time at the Junior School) and therefore do not sit the 11+ assessment.
+Pupils from The Portsmouth Grammar Junior School are offered places at the Senior School based on continuous assessment (their progress and attainment over their time at the Junior School) and therefore do not sit the 11+ assessment.
 Internal pupils do still take part in the interview process and further details of this and the video are found below.